shubhangiBhapkar/password-encryption-decryption/README.md

 ## 🛠️ Requirements for the Password Encryption Decryption
 **1.Software Requirements:**
 - Operating System: Any system with Python 3.6 or later installed (Windows, macOS, Linux).
-- Python Version: Python 3.6 or higher.
+- Python Version: Python 3.6
 - Python Libraries:
   tkinter – for building the graphical user interface (GUI) os – for file and system operations (built-in)
 - Code Editor: VS Code.

 **2.Hardware Requirements:**
-- Minimum 4 GB RAM for running Python scripts and testing.
+-  4 GB RAM for running Python scripts and testing.
-- At least 500 MB of free storage space to manage project files and logs.
+-  500 MB of free storage space to manage project files and logs.

 **3.Functional Requirements:**
 - Ability to securely encrypt and decrypt passwords.